 The genus Saccharolobus (formerly Sulfolobus), and related species, are acidothermophilic archaea that live in geothermal hot springs around the world, so their ideal living environment is in near-boiling sulfurous acid.
-In order to grow the most commonly used species in the Stedman Lab, S. solfataricus, cells are cultured in a sulfur rich media of pH 3.2.
+In order to grow the most commonly used species in the Stedman Lab, S. solfataricus, cells are cultured in a rich media at pH 3.2.
 We grow the cultures in microaerophilic flasks in shakers set at around 75º C (167º F), and they love it!
 Different species vary slightly, but most Saccharolobus have a similar ideal pH and temperature.
 While most of the work in the Stedman lab looks at viruses, we do some work with our main host organism itself - Saccharolobus, and related species.

 A fuzzy new friend